-The Treasurer will, in January each year, provide each club with an invoice for fees in respect of the games played by those who are not members of the ECF prior to 31 December.
+The Treasurer will provide each club with an invoice for fees in respect of the games played by those who are not members of the ECF prior to 31 December.

 8.3 Bank account

-A Bank current account will be maintained by the Treasurer to receive income and make payments on behalf of the SCCA.
-All withdrawals will require two signatories drawn from the President, Secretary and Treasurer.
-A Deposit account may also be held to hold extra funds.
-Withdrawals from this account will be paid into the current account and only one signatory is required for this purpose.
+A Current Account with online facilities will be maintained by the Treasurer to receive income and make payments on behalf of the SCCA.
+The Treasurer and the President and/or the Secretary will hold the access codes and passwords for the on-line current account with the Treasurer authorised to make BACS payments that do not require a signature.
+A Deposit Account may also be held for extra funds.
+Withdrawals from this account will be paid into the current account and two signatories drawn from the President, Treasurer and Secretary are required for this purpose.

 8.4 Financial records